 Synology Mesh: Excellent performance

 Synology mesh is one of the fastest systems I’ve known.
-In fact, the satellite unit’s performance topped the chart of all systems I’ve tested in a wireless setup.
-Note that I place the nodes (satellites) 40 feet (13m) away from the main router in standard testing.
+The satellite unit’s performance topped the chart of all systems I’ve tested in a wireless setup.
+In standard testing, I place the nodes (satellites) 40 feet (13m) away from the main router.

 Synology Mesh also delivered excellent coverage in my trial.
 For example, a set of an RT2600ac and an MR2200ac could easily cover more than 4000 ft² (370 m²) with Wi-Fi fast enough to deliver a 150Mbps broadband connection in full.